gowerrobert/StochOpt.jl/README.md

 # Adding new methods
 to include new method X, you need to write a descent_X.jl and boot_X.jl function.
 See descent_grad and boot_grad for an example

+# References

+[1]  Tracking the gradients using the Hessian: A new look at variance reducing stochastic methods RMG, Nicolas Le Roux and Francis Bach.
+To appear in AISTATS 2018

+[2] Accelerated stochastic matrix inversion: general theory and speeding up BFGS rules for faster second-order optimization RMG, Filip Hanzely, P. Richtárik and S. Stich. arXiv:1801.05490, 2018

+For updated reference, see https://perso.telecom-paristech.fr/rgower/publications.html

 # TODO
-The option "exacterror" is obsolete for now since minimizeFunc runs assuming there is and prob.fsol.
+=> The option "exacterror" is obsolete for now since minimizeFunc runs assuming there is and prob.fsol.
+=> Change organization of boot methods.
+Allow user to directly call boot function, with named parameters.
+Create different types for each method, as oppose to re-using one type with a cacophony of bizarre fields.